Duality between Ahlfors-Liouville and Khas'minskii properties for nonlinear equations: Preliminaries

 can be transplanted on each Riemannian manifold and, via the min-max characterization, the resulting subequation can equivalently be described as

-These operators naturally arise in the study of submanifolds of Riemannian or complex ambient spaces, and we refer to \cite{HL_dir, HL_plurisub} and the references therein for a thorough discussion. \item[$(\EE 6)$] (Complex subequations).
+These operators naturally arise in the study of submanifolds of Riemannian or complex ambient spaces, and we refer to \cite{HL_dir, HL_plurisub} and the references therein for a thorough discussion.

+\item[$(\EE 6)$] (Complex subequations).
 Examples analogous to $(\EE 3),(\EE 4)$ and $(\EE 5)$ can be considered on almost complex hermitian manifolds, using the eigenvalues of the hermitian symmetric part $A^{(1,1)}$ of $A$.
-In this way, in examples $(\EE 3),(\EE 4)$ we recover the subequation $\{ \lambda_1(A^{(1,1)}) \ge 0\}$ describing plurisubharmonic functions, and more generally all the branches of the complex Monge-Amp\'ere equation.
+In this way, in examples $(\EE 3),(\EE 4)$ we recover the subequation $\{ \lambda_1(A^{(1,1)}) \ge 0\}$ describing plurisubharmonic functions, and more generally all the branches of the complex Monge-Amp\`ere equation.
 The complex analogue of $(\EE 5)$ gives rise to the $k$-plurisubharmonics: it corresponds to transplanting, on an Hermitian manifold of complex dimension $m$, the model $\mathbf{F}_\GG$ in \eqref{model_plurisub} with $\GG= \mathrm{Gr}_k(\CC^m)$ the Grassmannian of unoriented complex $k$-planes.
 In the same way, analogous examples can be treated on almost quaternionic Hermitian manifolds (see \cite{HL_dir} for details). \item[$(\EE 7)$] (Quasilinear operators).
-As said in the introduction, the subequation reads
+As said in the introduction, for $f \in C(\R)$ non-decreasing the subequation reads

 where

 and $\Pi_p, \Pi_{p^\perp}$ are, respectively, the $(2,0)$-version of the orthogonal projection onto the spaces $\langle p\rangle$ and $p^\perp$.
 Observe that \eqref{def_Tp} implies $T(p) \ge 0$ as a quadratic form, hence $\mathbb{F}$ satisfies $(P)$, and $(N),(T)$ are immediate.
 Hence, $\mathbb{F}$ is a subequation.
 Relevant examples include: \begin{itemize} \item[-] The $k$-Laplace operators, where $a(t)=t^{k-2}$, for $k \in [1,+\infty)$; \item[-] The mean curvature operator, where $a(t) = (1+t^2)^{-1/2}$; \item[-] The operator of exponentially harmonic functions, where $a(t) = \exp\{t^2\}$. \end{itemize} \item[$(\EE 8)$] (The normalized $\infty$-Laplacian).
 This operator is given by the subequation